psu13/mutable-hakyll/posts/measurement.md

 1. We can say that quantum states are mainly a tool for describing the statistical behavior of experiments.
 [Ballentine's book](https://www.amazon.com/Quantum-Mechanics-Modern-Development-2Nd/dp/9814578584/), which I referenced in part 2, has a careful exposition of one version of this line of thought where the wave function only describes statistical [ensembles](https://en.wikipedia.org/wiki/Ensemble_interpretation) of systems.
-There are, of course, a spectrum of different opinions in this space about whether quantum mechanics describes any physical reality at all, or just the behavior of experiments.
+There are, of course, a spectrum of different opinions about whether quantum mechanics describes any physical reality at all, or just the behavior of experiments.

 1. We can say that the collapse rule is either not needed or not contradictory because quantum states are not really things that exist in the world.
 Rather, the quantum state